yuichiro12/mysqlsandbox/README.md

 ### observe deadlock
 ```
-## connect to mysql docker
 $ make c

 mysql> show engine innodb status\G
 ```

-Check out `LATEST DETECTED DEADLOCK` section and you can see deadlock occurs with PRIMARY key.
+Check out the `LATEST DETECTED DEADLOCK` section and you can see deadlock occurs with PRIMARY key.

 ```
 ------------------------